Live in care for young adults

 This type of care isn’t just for those that are elderly; our live-in care packages are suitable for anyone who requires extra support at home.
 Whether you’re in your early twenties and have cerebral palsy or if you’re in your late forties and have recently acquired a spinal cord injury, we’ll work with you to create a package of care tailored entirely around your needs.

-Get in touch with us today to discuss how we can arrange live-in care support for you.Request a callback Request a brochure
+Get in touch with us today to discuss how we can arrange 24-hour care support for you.Request a callback Request a brochure

 What is live-in care for young adults?

 Live-in care is round-the-clock support from a carer who will assist you with anything you need help with to enable you to live the life you want to lead.
 And because we create a bespoke package of care around your requirements and preferences, you have the choice of when, where, and how you receive care, including choosing the right live-in carer for you.

 As the name suggests, live-in care refers to consistent, one-to-one support from a carer that lives with you, as opposed to someone who visits you to provide support on an hourly basis.
 Not only will they learn everything about your care needs and exactly how you prefer things to be done, but they will also be someone of a similar age to you so that they’re not just a carer, but more like a friend.
 And if you’d prefer to call your carer a support worker, personal assistant or PA instead, then that’s perfectly fine.

 The term ‘young adults’ or ‘young people’ includes anyone from the age of 18 to 65, and we really do keep this in mind when creating your care package.
 We believe in promoting independence and enablement, rather than taking over and doing everything for you.
 So, if you love cooking and getting creative with your recipes but struggle going to the shops to choose your ingredients, or if you need assistance with your mobility but prefer to tend to your own personal care, we’ll take your lead and adapt around you.